Future-Secure-AI/microsoft-graph/docs/api/sharepointUrl.md

 [`SharepointUrlComponents`](#sharepointurlcomponents)

-An object containing the host name, site name, drive name (if present), and item ID (if present).
+An object containing the host name, site name, drive name, and item ID.
+Parameters are omitted if not found.

-#### Throws

-InvalidArgumentError if the URL is invalid or required components are missing.